hrathnapala/Todo-Task/README.md

-# Project: Todo Task Application
+# Todo Task Application

-## Overview
-This is a full-stack Todo application consisting of a **Spring Boot** backend, a **React** frontend, and a **MySQL** database.
-It provides functionalities such as creating tasks, marking tasks as completed, and deleting tasks.
-The backend interacts with the database to manage tasks and expose APIs that the frontend consumes.
+This is a full-stack Todo application built using **Spring Boot**, **React**, and **MySQL**.
+It allows users to create tasks, mark them as completed, and delete them.
+The backend serves a REST API, while the frontend communicates with the backend to display and manage tasks.

 ---